Fulmen67/event_segmentation/README.md

 and access [http://127.0.0.1:5000](http://127.0.0.1:5000) from your browser of choice.

-## Inference
+## Test

-To perform motion segmentation from event sequences from the dataset, run:
+To test EV-LayerSegNet on the test subset of AffineObjects, run:

 ```
-python eval_flow.py <model_name> --config configs/eval_MVSEC.yml

-# for example:
-python eval_flow.py LIFFireNet --config configs/eval_MVSEC.yml
+python eval_flow.py <runid> --config configs/eval.yml
 ```

-Results from these evaluations are stored as MLflow artifacts.
+where `<model_name>` is the name of MLflow run to be evaluated.
+Note that, if a run does not have a name (this would be the case for your own trained models), you can test it through its run ID (also visible through MLflow).

-In `configs/`, you can find the configuration files associated to these scripts and vary the inference settings (e.g., number of input events, activate/deactivate visualization).
+In `configs/`, you can find the configuration files associated to these scripts and vary the test settings (e.g., number of input events, activate/deactivate visualization).

 ## Training

 Run:

 ```
-python train_flow.py --config configs/train_ANN.yml
+python train_flow.py --config configs/train.yml
 ```